Rojeen/Artificial_Intelligence_Projects/README.md

 ## Hand Gesture Classifier for Sign Language:

-Model that uses Convolutional Neural Networks (CNNs) and Keras to classifier hand gestures for sign language.
+Model that uses Convolutional Neural Networks (CNNs) and Keras to classify hand gestures for sign language.
 Uses train.csv for training and test.csv for testing (stored as zipped files here).

 Execute by running "python sign_language.py" or using sign_language.ipynb in Google Colab.